Deepika Padukone Recalls Her Struggle With Depression As She Receives Crystal Award At Davos

 She further added, "One trillion dollars is the estimated impact of depression and mental illness on the world economy.
 In the time it has taken me to accept this award, the world has lost one more person to suicide."

 "Depression is a common yet serious illness.
-It is important to understand that anxiety and depression is like any other illness and treatable.
+It is important to understand that anxiety and depression are like any other illness and treatable.
 It was experience with this illness that encouraged me to set up Live Love Laugh," revealed the actress while talking about why she set up Live Love Laugh foundation.

-The actress ended her acceptance speech quoting the famous words of Martin Luther King and and said, "For in the words of Martin Luther king, everything that is done in this world is done with hope."
+The actress ended her acceptance speech quoting the famous words of Martin Luther King and said, "For in the words of Martin Luther king, everything that is done in this world is done with hope."

 Watch the video here.